owenvassarotto/guitar-la-ts/README.md

 - **Remove Items**: Remove guitars from the cart.
 - **View Total**: Automatically updated total price.

+## State Management with `useReducer`

+The project leverages the `useReducer` hook for managing the state of the shopping cart.
+This approach provides a more scalable and maintainable solution for state management compared to `useState`, especially as the application's state logic becomes more complex.

+### Benefits of `useReducer` in this Project

+- **Predictable State Transitions**: State transitions are managed through a reducer function, making the logic predictable and easier to debug.
+- **Better Organization**: Centralizes state management, reducing the need for multiple `useState` hooks and simplifying component logic.
+- **Enhanced Scalability**: Simplifies adding new actions and state changes as the project grows.

 ## Quick Start

 ### Prerequisites